cloudflare/cloudflare-docs/content/workers/testing/vitest-integration/get-started/_index.md

 {{<directory-listing showDescriptions="true">}}

 For most users, Cloudflare recommends using the [Workers Vitest integration](/workers/testing/vitest/get-started/) for testing Workers and [Pages Functions](/pages/functions/) projects.
 [Vitest](https://vitest.dev/) is a popular JavaScript testing framework featuring a very fast watch mode, Jest compatibility, and out-of-the-box support for TypeScript.
-Cloudflare provides a custom pool that allows your Vitest tests to run _inside_ the Workers runtime.
+In this integration, Cloudflare provides a custom pool that allows your Vitest tests to run _inside_ the Workers runtime.

 Get started with the [Vitest integration Get started guide](/workers/testing/vitest/get-started/), and refer to [Recipes for testing different types of Workers](/workers/testing/vitest/recipes/).

+Features of the Workers Vitest integration:

 - ✅ Supports both **unit tests** and **integration tests**
 - 📚 Provides direct access to Workers runtime APIs and bindings